duytuanvn/BSXLLAddin/README.md

 It allows the creation of functions and macros with all the features that Microsoft has published in its "C API in Excel".

 **Function Types:**
-+ ftVolatile
++ ftVolatile //Automatically re-run when the spreadsheet updates.
-+ ftMacroSheet
++ ftMacroSheet //Function with the macro attribute
-+ ftFunctionSheet
++ ftFunctionSheet //Standard UDF running within a formula
-+ ftThreadSafe //From Excel 2007
++ ftThreadSafe //From Excel 2007: Allows execution within a thread.
 + ftClusterSafe //From Excel 2010.
 Upgrade later

 **Macro Type**
 + mtInvisible
-+ mtFunction
-+ mtCommand
++ mtFunction //Your function is a UDF called within a formula on the worksheet.
++ mtCommand //Your function is a macro that runs in "Sheet Macro4.0".

 This library updates the latest APIs from Microsoft's "C API in Excel".

+**Benefits of using BSXLLAddin: **
+Regardless of your Delphi programming proficiency, you can easily create XLLs.
+The generated functions possess the full range of powerful attributes defined in Microsoft's "C API in Excel" (such as asynchronous execution, multithreading, etc.).
+The code is concise and convenient!
+There is no need for deep technical research—that is a task for senior specialists.
+You can dedicate 100% of your time to your business logic and UDFs!

 If you need the PRO package with full features and author support during the XLL add-in creation process, contact:
 Author: Nguyen Duy Tuan - tuanktcdcn@yahoo.com - Tel: (+84) 904210337.